larromba/How-to-Code/README.md

 At its core, a computer has a central processing unit (CPU) that acts as the brain, carrying out instructions and calculations.
 It also has memory to store information temporarily, and storage for keeping data more permanently.
 Computers can connect to the internet, allowing them to access a vast amount of information and communicate with other computers.

+At its most fundamental level, computers operate using binary code, which consists of sequences of 0s and 1s.
+This binary system is the foundation of digital computing and is used to represent and manipulate data in the form of bits (binary digits).
+Each binary digit, or bit, can represent one of two values: 0 or 1.

 In simple terms, a computer is a versatile tool that people use for tasks like writing documents, sending emails, playing games, watching videos, and much more.
 It can be programmed to do a wide variety of jobs, making it an essential part of our daily lives.

-### How does a programming language turn into 0s and 1s?
+### How does a programming language become 0s and 1s?
 The process of turning code into 0s and 1s involves a compilation or interpretation step, depending on the programming language.
 Let me break it down:

 #### Writing Code: